 The 21-Day Challenge @ Work is a direct result of the overwhelming success of our kids’ version of the 21-Day Challenge.
 With childhood obesity more than tripling in the last 30 years, Medical City Children’s Hospital recognized the need to educate children about healthy eating habits.
-The kids teaching kids program challenges high school culinary students to create a recipe book for elementary school students full of healthy, flavorful snacks featuring fruits and vegetables.
-As parents participated in making healthy snacks with their children, they saw the need for a challenge of their own at their workplace, where they feel that they do the most frequent and the unhealthiest snacking.
+The kids teaching kids® program challenges high school culinary students to create a recipe book full of healthy, flavorful snacks featuring fruits and vegetables for elementary school students.
+As parents participated with their children, they saw the need for a challenge of their own at their workplace, where they feel that they do the most frequent and the unhealthiest snacking.

 Why is this program necessary?

-According to the Mayo Clinic “sitting is the new smoking”.
-Individuals who spend more than 4 hours in front of a screen are reported to have a nearly 50 percent increased risk of death from any cause, and about a 125 percent increased risk of events associated with cardiovascular disease, such as chest pain (angina) or heart attack.
-In addition the USDA reports that snacking makes up 25 percent of calories (and an even greater percentage of the diet in teen and child populations) and suggests that eating nutrient-rich fruits and vegetables as part of an overall healthy diet may reduce the risk of chronic diseases such as type 2 diabetes, obesity and heart disease.
-Thus, each snack choice is an opportunity to improve and safe guard one’s health.
+The USDA reports that snacking makes up 25 percent of calories (and an even greater percentage of the diet in teen and child populations) and suggests that eating nutrient-rich fruits and vegetables as part of an overall healthy diet may reduce the risk of chronic diseases — such as type 2 diabetes, obesity and heart disease.
+Each snack choice is an opportunity to improve and safe guard one’s health.